arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 list and tuple
 types](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/promotion.html#promoted-lists-and-tuples).
 There is a short example of a heterogeneous list (or HList).
 A heterogeneous list is a list that has elements of different types.
-In the example, you can see that foo2 represents a heterogeneous list with two elements, Int and Bool.
+In the example, `foo2` represents a heterogeneous list with two elements, `Int` and `Bool`.

-Looking at the example, we see that we can define type-level lists by putting a quote in front of the opening bracket in the list:
+From the example, you can see that type-level lists can be defined by putting a quote in front of the opening bracket:

 ```haskell
 ghci> :kind! '[]